-The question is, is there a coping technique we can all use to get in the groove of speaking like a normal human being that we are?
+The question is, is there a coping technique we can all use to get in the groove of speaking like the normal human beings we are?

 Here are three techniques that might be useful for you should you dare take the challenge.

 When you get panic-stricken at the thought of meeting your boss, maybe the voice inside your head is saying, “I’m talentless!”, “I don’t know English!”, “I have nothing worth saying”, “I’m not important”.

 Whatever that voice is saying to you can be mean.
 That’s because you expect yourself to be perfect, don’t you?

 One of the best ways to take yourself less seriously is to have a sense of humour about it.
 Now, don’t start the “imagine them in their underwear” kind of thing because, frankly, that’s horrifying, but rather acknowledge the “fear”, then say to yourself:

 “So what if he’s my boss?

 They are just NORMAL people, with families, siblings, pets and hobbies.

 They use the toilet as I much as I do!